INTERACTIVE MAPS AND CHART:

 Where does that leave us?

-The household's income is the primary criteria for explaining the level of spendings for our beloved pets.
-But you already knew (or guessed) that.
-This is no big revelation.
-But maybe you were not aware of the magnitude of the variation: from a factor of 1 to a factor of 5!
+The household's income is the primary criteria for explaining the level of spending for pets.
+But we already knew (or guessed) that.
+This is not a great discovery.
+But some may be surprised by the magnitude of the variation: from a factor of 1 to a factor of 5!

-But the point here is that you can use this information at a local level.
-It is probably is the most interesting.
+The point here is that you can use this information at a local level.
+This is where it will be really useful.
 This is what we will see in the last part of this article dedicated to county-level analysis.

 Breakdown of pet owners' expenditures